Azad Kashmir Regular Force: Kashmir War 1947–48

-What began as a revolt by young rebels and ex-servicemen turned out to be a big setback for tripartite alliance of Maharaja of Jammu and Kashmir, Indian Government, and the remnants of outgoing British colonial authorities still in control of India and in partial control of Pakistan.
-To quote the words of Pakistan Army's Official Portal "They liberated over 34,000 square miles of the State's territory that is now called Azad Jammu and Kashmir and Northern Areas."
+What began as a revolt by young rebels and ex-servicemen turned out to be a big setback for the tripartite alliance of Maharaja of Jammu and Kashmir, the Indian Government, and the remnants of outgoing British colonial authorities still in control of India and in partial control of Pakistan.
+To quote the words of the Pakistan Army's Official Portal "They liberated over 34,000 square miles of the State's territory that is now called Azad Jammu and Kashmir and Northern Areas."